riedyw/PoshFunctions/Docs/Markdown/Test-PasswordComplexity.md

 ## DESCRIPTION

 Tests a password for length and password complexity.
-Complexity is at least 1 upper case character, 1 lower case character, 1 numeral, 1 special character.
+Complexity is at least 3 of the 4 classes of characters: upper case, lower case, numeral, special character.

 ## EXAMPLES